MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/DOCKER.md

 docker compose build
 ```

+> **Note:** The image uses the Debian-based `node:20-bookworm-slim` base to avoid Alpine musl compatibility issues with Rollup's optional native binaries.
+Builds that previously failed with `@rollup/rollup-linux-x64-musl` missing should now succeed without extra steps.

 The build accepts an optional `VITE_COLLAB_ENDPOINT` build argument.
 Override it if the WebSocket endpoint differs from the default `ws://localhost:3001/collab`:

 ```bash